Permanent Staff

 Why is camp important?: As a camper and young adult, I always struggled finding a group that I felt I belonged to.
 Camp showed me that I can be who I want and that I don’t need to fit a mold to be accepted.
 God’s love and mercy is so overflowing at camp that I can’t help but feel completely accepted no matter what I bring to the table.
 I think it is important for everyone to experience a love like that, a love that is constantly overflowing even when we feel like we deserve none.

-Lakeshore Connection: Martha Holifield
+Lakeshore Connection: Laura Lamb

 Lakeshore Connection: Debbie Watson (worked in the kitchen)